jameswassinger/Articles/MECM/deploy-hp-bios-updates-using-mecm-and-powershell.md

 ## The Script

 The PowerShell script is the important part.
 I will discuss the script and explain what is happening.
-A copy of the full script can be downloaded from [Github](https://github.com/jameswassinger/Articles/tree/main/DeployHpBiosUpdates).

 ## Running the Script